onsi/ginkgo/docs/index.md

 then `ginkgo --focus=dog --focus=fish --skip=cat --skip=purple` will only run `"likes dogs"`, `"likes dog fish"`, and `"likes fish"`.

-The description-based `--focus` and `--skip` flags were Ginkgo's original command-line based filtering mechanism and will continue to be supported - however we recommend using labels when possible as the label filter language is more flexible and easier to reason about.
+The description-based `--focus` and `--skip` flags were Ginkgo's original command-line based filtering mechanism and will continue to be supported - however, we recommend using labels when possible as the label filter language is more flexible and easier to reason about.

 #### Combining Filters